 - Use a UPS.
 Power spikes can damage your computer’s internal parts.
 To avoid this problem, keep your computer plugged into a surge protector — ideally, one with a battery backup, or uninterruptible power supply (UPS).

 - Protect It From Malware.
 One of the biggest dangers to your computer is destructive malware, including viruses, worms, spyware, and adware.
-To protect your computer from these threats, use a good antivirus program and run regular scans.
+To protect your computer from these threats, use a good antivirus program and run scans on a regular basis.
 Also, make sure your operating system’s firewall is always running to keep out harmful software.

 - Keep It Up to Date.
 Another way to avoid malware is to keep your operating system and all applications up to date.
 Older versions of software often contain security holes that viruses can exploit.
 By always having the latest version, you can patch up these holes and protect your system.